 Incidents of trauma can occur dozens or hundreds of times in childhood.
 Trauma comes from confused and conflicting thoughts and our needs not being met.

-A child cannot understand why a parent who is supposed to love them, would hit them or hurt them.
-If a child deserves to be hit or hurt how can they be loved?
+A child cannot understand why a parent supposed to love them would hit them or hurt them.
+If a child deserves to be hit or hurt, how can they be loved?
 Does it mean someone loves you if they hit or hurt you?

 In these situations, the confusing and conflicting thoughts and emotions are not expressed externally and resolved.
 They remain within us, waiting for an opportunity to rise to the surface and express themselves so we can properly process and understand them and let them go.
 They remain within us, waiting for a trigger to help them emerge.

-When we are triggered, whatever need was not met at the time of the trauma, fights to be met.
+When we are triggered, whatever need was not met at the trauma fights to be met.
 Whatever part of us we discarded, punished, hid or ignored fights to be seen, heard, valued, acknowledged or loved.